Move Up Guidelines

 2. All information on the scorecard must be accurate with all information completely and properly filled in.
 Information blocks and signatures that are incorrect or incomplete will result in a deduction of ten points.
 If the score was incorrect the ten (10) point deduction will be taken from the correct score.

-3. If the number of 12 RingsTM is left blank it will be scored as zero.
+3. If the number of 12 Rings is left blank, it will be scored as zero.

-4. Any score changes must be initialed by the scorer and the shooter and no changes may be made to the official score card after the scorekeeper and shooter have signed the scorecard.
-If a shooter changes his scorecard after it has been signed by the scorekeeper, the shooter will receive a score of zero for that tournament and will be submitted to the ASA Competition Committee for further action.
+4. Any score changes must be initialed by the scorer and the shooter, and no changes may be made to the official score card after the scorekeeper and shooter have signed the scorecard.
+If a shooter changes his scorecard after it has been signed by the scorekeeper, the shooter will receive a score of zero for that tournament and will be referred to the ASA Competition Committee for further action.

-5. Scorekeepers will maintain the official colored scorecard for each shooter and be responsible for recording each arrow on the corresponding target number and maintaining the running total.
-Scorekeepers will confirm with the shooter that their total score and number of 12 RingsTM is correct at the end of the round.
+5. Scorekeepers will maintain the official-colored scorecard for each shooter and be responsible for recording each arrow on the corresponding target number and maintaining the running total.
+Scorekeepers will confirm with the shooter that their total score and number of 12 Rings is correct at the end of the round.

 6. The completed Official Colored Scorecard must be reviewed and signed as correct by the Scorekeeper and the shooter and initialed on the back.
-Any shooter turning in an “Official” card on which they are both the shooter and scorekeeper will receive a score of zero for that day.SCORING:
+Any shooter turning in an “Official” card on which they are both the shooter and scorekeeper will receive a score of zero for that day.

-7. All arrows must remain in the target until all arrows are scored.
-The arrow shaft must be touching a portion of the next highest scoring line to be scored for the higher value.
-Scorers are allowed to use their binoculars and may also reflect or shine a light on the target at the time of scoring to aid in the process.
-The status of any doubtful arrows must be determined before drawing any arrow from the target.
-The score is based on the status of the arrow while all other arrows remain in the target.
-Arrows may not be removed until a scoring judgment has been made and no changes may be made to the score after removal of an arrow.
-Targets may not be moved or dislodged for scoring purposes, and shall be returned to their proper upright position upon removal of the arrows.
-ASA Range Officials will not make arrow calls except when a group has only two shooters or during special competitions.
+7. All arrows must remain in the target until all arrows are scored: (1) The arrow shaft must be touching a portion of the next highest scoring line to be scored for the higher value.
+(2) Scorers are allowed to use their binoculars and may also reflect or shine a light on the target at the time of scoring to aid in the process.
+(3) The status of any doubtful arrows must be determined before drawing any arrow from the target.
+(4) The score is based on the status of the arrow while all other arrows remain in the target.
+(5) Arrows may not be removed until a scoring judgment has been made and no changes may be made to the score after removal of an arrow.
+(6) Targets may not be moved or dislodged for scoring purposes and shall be returned to their proper upright position upon removal of the arrows.

-9. If the two designated scorers cannot agree on a score another member of the group will break the tie other than the shooter whose arrow is being scored.
-In the amateur and semi-pro classes if there are only three shooters in the group the shooter will receive the higher score of the two scorers, but in the pro classes the range official will break the tie.
+8. Scorers will agree on a score for each arrow and call out the results to be recorded on the respective shooter’s scorecards by their Scorekeepers.
+If the two designated scorers cannot agree on a score another member of the group will break the tie other than the shooter whose arrow is being scored.
+In classes with only three shooters in the group the shooter will receive the higher score of the two scorers.
+ASA Range Officials will not make arrow calls except when a group has only two shooters, or during special competitions.

-10. Target “Pass Through” or “Rebound” without striking another arrow: (1) Arrows passing through the front of, but still in, the target will be pushed back and scored; (2) If the group agrees that an arrow passed through the targets insert seam the shooter will be given a score based on the point of pass through not to exceed eight (8) points; (3) If the group agrees and confirms that the arrow actually passed through the target due to the high number of arrows that had been shot at the target, the range official is to be notified and the shooter will be allowed to take the score where the “pass-through” occurred as determined by the group up to a maximum score of ten (10) points; and (4) If the group agrees that the arrow rebounded out of the target without striking another arrow the shooter will be allowed to take the score where the rebound up to a maximum of ten (10) points.
-Special Note: A score of 12 will not be permitted under sections 2, 3 or 4 of this rule.
+9. Target “Pass Through” or “Rebound” without striking another arrow: (1) Arrows passing through the front of, but still in, the target will be pushed back and scored; (2) If the group agrees that an arrow passed through the targets insert seam the shooter will be given a score based on the point of pass through not to exceed eight (8) points; (3) If the group agrees and confirms that the arrow actually passed through the target scoring area due to the high number of arrows that had been shot at the target, the range official is to be notified to have the core replaced and the shooter will be allowed to take the score where the “pass-through” occurred as determined by the group up to a maximum score of ten (10) points; and (4) If the group agrees that the arrow rebounded out of the target without striking another arrow the shooter will be allowed to take the score where the rebound up to a maximum of ten (10) points.
+Special Note: A score of 12 will not be permitted under sections 2, 3 or 4 of this paragraph.

-12. Any arrow embedding (“Robin Hood”) in the nock of another arrow will be scored the same as the arrow it is embedded in.
+11. Any arrow embedding (“Robin Hood”) in the nock of another arrow will be scored the same as the arrow it is embedded in.

-14. Any arrow deflecting by contact with another arrow already in the target and still proceeding toward the target will be scored where it lies in the target, or a maximum of five (5) points if it is not in the target.
+13. Any arrow deflecting by contact with another arrow already in the target and still proceeding toward the target will be scored where it lies in the target, or a maximum of five (5) points if it is not in the target.

-15. Arrows in the corresponding area of the target will be scored with point values of 5, 8, 10, or 12.
+14. Arrows in the corresponding area of the target will be scored with point values of 5, 8, 10, or 12.

 CLASSES: PRO, SEMI-PRO & AMATEUR